 “The days are regimented here and though you should expect him to leave me in the tundra if I were to fall behind, you could say I am well fed and energized, so do not worry.
-Though all that he provides in the way of foodstuffs is deer meat, I’ve relied on my rations of tin vegetables and and have taken up the hobby of fishing to satisfy a varied diet.
+Even though deer meat is all he provides in the way of foodstuffs, I’ve relied on my rations of tin vegetables and and have taken up the hobby of fishing to satisfy a varied diet.

 I have yet to fully understand what we are doing here, I do hope it is revealed soon.
 As things are though, I may be here for some time.